shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 # Practice Lab 6 - Agreements

 ## Lab scenario
-In this lab, you will configure a preventative maintenance agreement within your Dynamics 365 Field Service environment.
+Configure a preventative maintenance agreement within your Dynamics 365 Field Service environment.
 This agreement is designed to trigger monthly work orders for maintenance tasks and bill customers on a quarterly basis.

 ## Lab objective
+In this lab, you will perform:
 + Exercise 1 - Create an Agreement

 ## Estimated timing: 20 minutes